guilimberg/guilimberg.github.io/_pages/research.md

 ------
 <p align="justify">
-I’m interested in most things <a href="https://www.annualreviews.org/doi/full/10.1146/annurev-astro-032620-021917" style="text-decoration: none">Galactic archaeology</a> (or ‘<a href="https://www.annualreviews.org/doi/10.1146/annurev-astro-082214-122423" style="text-decoration: none">near-field cosmology</a>’), but my esearch mostly focuses on the Galactic halo.
-The pillar of this discipline is the idea that, given the different properties of the a galaxy's stellar populations, it should be possible to reconstruct their distinct formation pathways.
-Because stars retain a long-term ‘memory’ of their origins in both the chemical compositions of their atmospheres as well as in their kinematics, we can leverage these information to study the formation/evolution of both our Galaxy and its dwarf satellites on a star-by-star basis.
+I’m interested in most things <a href="https://www.annualreviews.org/doi/full/10.1146/annurev-astro-032620-021917" style="text-decoration: none">Galactic Archaeology</a> (or ‘<a href="https://www.annualreviews.org/doi/10.1146/annurev-astro-082214-122423" style="text-decoration: none">near-field cosmology</a>’), but my esearch mostly focuses on the Galactic halo.
+The pillar of this discipline is that, given the different properties of a galaxy's stellar populations, it should be possible to reconstruct their distinct formation pathways.
+Because stars retain a long-term ‘memory’ of their origins in both their chemical compositions and kinematics, we can leverage these information to study the formation/evolution of both our Galaxy and its dwarf satellites on a star-by-star basis.
 </p>

 <p align="justify">